Illinois Broker Pre-Licensing

 Getting licensed for your new career might seem a bit daunting, but we’re here to guide you through the process.
 Read on to learn the five steps you’ll need to take before starting your career in Illinois real estate.

-Complete the course final exams.
+Pass the course final exam

-Pass the IL Real Estate Broker Examination.
+Pass the Illinois Real Estate Broker Examination